Sports, Exercise, and Zinc

 - Increased zinc excretion (urinary and sweat): Studies have found that urinary zinc loss increases by 10-45% after moderate exercise and is higher in athletes than most individuals.

 Research findings on zinc and its relationship to exercise and athletic performance will continue to result in new and exciting findings.
-The biological and chemical changes in zinc during digestion and during exercising are complex.
+The biological and chemical changes in zinc during digestion and during exercise are complex.
 And the effect of exercise has been seen to vary by type, duration, and intensity, as well as scheduled training by athletes over long periods of time.
-As you may note in Table 1, the zinc levels for the U.S. population are low; Americans receive less than two thirds of what the RDA recommends.
+As you may note in Table 1, the zinc levels for the U.S. population are low; Americans receive less than two-thirds of what the RDA recommends.
 Knowing that exercise programs demand zinc and that a deficient level of zinc can have a negative impact on the immune system and on general health, the proper zinc supplement is important.

 What is the Best Zinc to Take?

 If one was thinking about putting together an ideal dietary formulation of zinc aimed at taking care of the needs of those in exercise training programs across the country and those in athletic competitions, it would need to be a form of zinc with excellent bioavailability (zinc that is readily absorbed by the body in its complete or unchanged form).
 It would also need to be free of undesirable side effects or adverse reactions.
-In the following recent published study, Albion’s Zinc (Bis) Glycinate Chelate was demonstrated to be a zinc form that meets and exceeds these expectations.
+In the following recently published study, Albion’s Zinc (Bis) Glycinate Chelate was demonstrated to be a zinc form that meets and exceeds these expectations.

 A Bioavailability Study Comparing Two Oral Formulations Containing Zinc (Zinc Bis-glycinate vs. Zinc gluconate) after a Single Administration to Twelve Healthy Female Volunteers

 Currently, zinc intake among Americans frequently falls below what is recommended, and zinc is an essential trace mineral needed by the body.
 The aim of this study was to compare the oral bioavailability of zinc bis-glycinate (Albion’s formulation) to zinc gluconate (a common reference formulation seen in the nutrition industry).
 A randomized study was conducted with 12 female volunteers.
-The two different zinc forms were administrated orally at the single dose of 15mg.
+The two different zinc forms were administrated orally at a single dose of 15mg.
 The comparison between the two treatments showed that the bis-glycinate form of zinc administration was safe and well tolerated by the volunteers.
-It was also more readily absorbed by the body than the zinc gluconate.vRobert DiSilvestro at Ohio State University compared Albion’s Zinc (Bis) Glycinate Chelate to other common forms of zinc supplements: zinc picolinate, zinc gluconate, and zinc oxide.
+It was also more readily absorbed by the body than zinc gluconate.vRobert DiSilvestro at Ohio State University compared Albion’s Zinc (Bis) Glycinate Chelate to other common forms of zinc supplements: zinc picolinate, zinc gluconate, and zinc oxide.
 Table 2 lists the increase in plasma zinc seen with each zinc form.
 The data in this table shows that Albion’s Zinc (Bis) Glycine Chelate outperformed the other three forms of zinc by a wide and significant margin.
 The intestinal absorption rate of Albion’s Zinc Glycine Chelate:

 - Performed 3.2 times better than zinc picolinate